AArnott/Nerdbank.MessagePack/README.md

 Not all types are suitable for serialization.
 I/O types (e.g. `Steam`) or types that are more about function that data (e.g. `Task<T>`, `CancellationToken`) are not suitable for serialization.

+Typeless serialization is not supported.
+For security and trim-friendly reasons, the type of the object being deserialized must be known at compile time.

 ## <a name="perf"></a>Performance